New Data Shows Statewide Growth in Electric Vehicle Purchases in Minnesota

 November 13, 2019 | Diana McKeown | Education

 During our recent work with Minnesota cities via Cities Charging Ahead (CCA), one of the most common questions posed by communities was, “How many electric vehicles (EVs) are in my community?”
-As explained in our previous blog, “EV Registrations in Minnesota,” the Great Plains Institute (GPI) worked with the Minnesota Pollution Control Agency and Department of Public Safety to obtain data on the number of EVs registered in each zip code across Minnesota.
+As explained in our previous blog, “EV Registrations in Minnesota,” the Great Plains Institute (GPI), which facilitates Drive Electric Minnesota, worked with the Minnesota Pollution Control Agency and Department of Public Safety to obtain data on the number of EVs registered in each zip code across Minnesota.
 CCA started working with this data in 2018, and cities used this data in their decision-making processes for becoming EV-ready and accelerating vehicle electrification in their communities.

 Recently, GPI developed an interactive map that displays data from the Department of Public Safety about where in Minnesota, by zip code and by city, EVs are registered (through spring 2019).
 The map can be zoomed in to see different areas of the state.
 The map can also be filtered to look at the numbers by zip code or county and contains layers including charging stations, charging corridors, legislative districts, cities, and more.